MaazMalik12/Automated-Setup-of-Multi-Tier-App/README.md

-# Automated-Setup-of-Multi-Tier-Appsetting up a scalable and robust web application
+# Automated-Setup-of-Multi-Tier-App
-infrastructure using technologies such as Vagrant, RabbitMQ, Tomcat, and Nginx.
+setting up a scalable and robust web application infrastructure using technologies such as Vagrant, RabbitMQ, Tomcat, and Nginx.
 In this project, I utilized Vagrant to create a virtualized